googleapis/ruby-spanner-activerecord/README.md

 ![rubocop](https://github.com/googleapis/ruby-spanner-activerecord/workflows/rubocop/badge.svg)

+__This adapter only supports GoogleSQL-dialect Cloud Spanner databases.
+PostgreSQL-dialect databases are not supported.__

 This project provides a Cloud Spanner adapter for ActiveRecord.
 It supports the following versions:

 - ActiveRecord 6.0.x with Ruby 2.6 and 2.7.